U.S. Route 25 in Georgia: Glynn County

-US 25 begins at an intersection with US 17/SR 25 (Glynn Avenue) in the southern part of Brunswick in Glynn County.
-This intersection also marks the southern terminus of SR 25 Connector.
+US 25 begins at an intersection with US 17/State Route 25 (SR 25; Glynn Avenue) in the southern part of Brunswick in Glynn County.
+This intersection also marks the southern end of SR 25 Connector (SR 25 Conn.).
 This intersection is west of the Marshes of Glynn Overlook Park and is north of Howard Coffin Park.
-US 25 and SR 25 Connector travel concurrently on Gloucester Street to the west-southwest.
-At the intersection with US 341/SR 27 (Oglethorpe Street), SR 25 Connector ends, and US 25 begins a nearly 39 mi concurrency with US 341/SR 27.
-The three highways travel to the north-northwest.
-Just after F Street, they curve to the north-northeast and skirt along the western edge of Gateway Park.
-On the northern edge of the park, they intersect Newcastle Street and turn left, back to the north-northwest.
-Between L and M Streets, the concurrency passes just to the southwest of Orange Park, and between Q and R Streets, they pass to the southwest of Palmetto Park.
+US 25 and SR 25 Conn. travel concurrently on Gloucester Street to the west.
+At the intersection with US 341/SR 27 (Oglethorpe Street), SR 25 Conn. ends, and US 25 begins a nearly 39 mi concurrency with US 341/SR 27.
+The three highways travel to the north.
+Just after F Street, they curve to the northeast and skirt along the western edge of Gateway Park.
+On the northern edge of the park, they intersect Newcastle Street and turn left, back to the north.
+Between L and M streets, the concurrency passes just to the southwest of Orange Park, and, between Q and R streets, they pass to the southwest of Palmetto Park.
 Between the intersection with Oak Street/1st Street, US 25/US 341/SR 27 pass Greenwood Cemetery.
-Between 2nd and 5th Streets, they pass Selden Park.
-Between 4th and 7th Streets, they pass Palmetto Cemetery.
+Between 2nd and 5th streets, they pass Selden Park.
+Between 4th and 7th streets, they pass Palmetto Cemetery.
 At 7th Street, they enter Dock Junction.
 Just before 9th Street, the concurrency passes Acco Park.
-Farther to the north-northwest, they intersect SR 303 (Blythe Island Highway/Community Road).
+Farther north, they intersect SR 303 (Blythe Island Highway/Community Road).
 The roadway passes to the southwest of Ballard Park and cross over the Brunswick–Altamaha Canal.
 Immediately, US 25/US 341/SR 27 begin to curve to the northwest.
 Approximately 0.5 mi later, they cross over Yellow Bluff Creek.
-Only about 1500 ft later, they have an interchange with Interstate 95 (I-95; Purple Heart Trail).
+Only about 1500 ft later, they have an interchange with I-95 (Purple Heart Trail).
 At Crispen Boulevard, the concurrency leaves the city limits of Dock Junction.
-They cross over Burnett Creek and travel through Pyles Marsh, before curving back to the north-northwest.
+They cross over Burnett Creek and travel through Pyles Marsh, before curving back to the north.
 Immediately after that curve, the three highways travel through Brobston.
 Just before entering Sterling, they pass east of Sterling Park.
-In town, they intersect SR 99, as well as the eastern terminus of SR 32.
+In town, they intersect SR 99, as well SR 32.
 The highways travel through Pennick and Zuta, before passing to the southeast of Berry Lake.
 After traveling through Everett, they enter Wayne County.